cbmuser/PET-PCG-2024/README.md

 ![development](https://github.com/cbmuser/PET-PCG-2024/blob/main/pet_pcg2024.jpg)

 The first board for development.
 The first idea was to use banking for addressing the whole ram and the bigger IDT7132.
-I kicked this because no one will ever write software for that.
+I've kicked this because no one will ever write software for that.

 ![development1](https://github.com/cbmuser/PET-PCG-2024/blob/main/pet_pcg_flachband.jpg)